-To purchase a MSSTA membership only, click here.
+To purchase a membership to MSSTA, please click here.

 Who We Are

 The Manitoba Social Science Teachers’ Association is a non-profit organization run by members who volunteer their time year-round to make MSSTA a reality.